rashi71096/Angular-Employee-Management/README.md

 # EmployeeMgmt

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.0.
+The application allows the user to perform basic CRUD operation that are carried out in an Employee management software.
+The application has to authorization access i.e 'User' and 'Admin'.
+Admin can add a new employee and the new employee can then login to the system using email ID and the initial password be in the pattern firstnamelastname.

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## JSON Server

+Run `npm run db:server` to start JSON server for data.

 ## Code scaffolding